 As an Edinburgh resident I recommend you use the company ComCab who have never let me down whenever I’ve booked with them.

 If you want to discover a few tips about saving money when travelling in Scotland take a look at my article on How to Travel Scotland on a Budget.

 The next two sections covering food and tourist attractions are going to be a lot shorter than the previous ones because the prices vary so much it’s impossible to guess how much a visitor will spend during a holiday, although I can at least give a few examples of the most popular options.

-Obviously what you spend on food will depend on the type of meals you have so if you’re happy to munch on a burger for lunch you’ll get change from a fiver but if you’d rather sit down in a nice restaurant and a glass of wine prepare to dig £30 to £40 out of your wallet.
+Obviously what you spend on food will depend on the type of meals you have so if you’re happy to munch on a burger for lunch you’ll get change from a fiver but if you’d rather sit down to a 3-course meal in a nice restaurant with a glass of wine prepare to dig £30 to £40 out of your wallet.
 That’s per person by the way.

 One option to save a bit of cash on your Scottish holiday is to make your own meals, but of course that’s only possible if you’re staying in a rented holiday home.
 If that’s the case you’ll find British supermarkets are roughly equivalent except for Lidl and Aldi which have significant discounts on most products.

 Supermarket links below: